redis/redis-doc/commands/xadd.md

 Appends the specified stream entry to the stream at the specified key.
 If the key does not exist, as a side effect of running this command the key is created with a stream value.
+The creation of stream's key can be disabled with the `NOMKSTREAM` option.

 An entry is composed of a set of field-value pairs, it is basically a small dictionary.
 The field-value pairs are stored in the same order